pea/AdaptiveGrid/README.md

 Adaptive Grid
 =============

-These set of classes allow you to easily control the behaviour of columns depending on the screen size without having to mess with the media queiries themselves.
+These set of classes allow you to easily control the behavior of columns depending on the screen size without having to mess with the media queiries themselves.

 | Name       | Screen Size      | Example Class
 | ---------- | ---------------- | -------------